jingls/orient-display-OD-454/README.md

 Extract the project's zip file to a temporary folder.

 **In KiCad project manager:**
-* Select File -> New -> Project, write the name of the project, select Save.
+* Select File -> New -> Project, write the name of the project as 'test_proj', select Save.
 * Click Footprint Editor.

 **In Footprint Editor:**